mchenryspagg/javacriptVariables/README.md

 # javacriptVariables
- A javascript file that prints out the name, height, and country on the screen https://mchenryspagg.github.io/javacriptVariables/
+ A javascript file that prints out my name, height, and country on the screen.
+Click on below page link to see for yourself https://mchenryspagg.github.io/javacriptVariables/